SULT. (About us)

 accordance to Rebekah….

-SULT has been a life time in the making for me.
+SULT has been a lifetime in the making for me.

-Ballet was my whole identity, I had no idea who I was beyond the stage.
-I no longer had a voice in my life’s narrative, and in reaching an emotional rock bottom, I walked away from the prestigious school, and for a little while, from dance all together.
+Completely focused on my career, I had lost my sense of self and no longer found joy in my art.
+Ballet had become my entire identity—I had no idea who I was beyond the stage.
+I no longer had a voice in my own life’s narrative, and after reaching an emotional rock bottom, I walked away from the prestigious school, and for a time, from dance altogether.

 The story in